marctorsoc/lingua-quest/README.md

 TODO marc:
-- Add next / back in PlayGame
 - Add translations
-- change fonts VScode like midu
+- change fonts VScode as in Bootcamp
 - add tests?
+- change color of history sentences
 - add to GH